Welcome North Carolina home owner! You’ve landed in just the right spot, below you’ll find:

 Remember, it’s just basic economics.
 Your home will only sell for the price a buyer is willing to pay, no higher.
 When you set the price for your home, it must be based on similar or comparable homes sold (comps) in the your real estate market.
 Depending on how soon you want it sold, you can price at market value or below market value.

 To do the research and analysis for pricing, you can use websites like zillow.com and filter results to be similar to your property and to see only sold properties.
-From there you can compare the similar properties that have sold, and adjust the price based on your added features or lack thereof.
+From there you can compare the similar properties that have sold – take into consideration if yours is a waterfront home for sale, and adjust the price based on your added features or lack thereof.
 This isn’t an exact science and it works best in neighborhoods where owners buy and sell more often, and in homes that are similar in style and size to other nearby homes.
 If you have a unique home in a unique location (like a custom waterfront home for example), it becomes more difficult to price, but a proper analysis is still the key.

 2. Preparation of Your Home